 The original P.S.
 63, pictured on the left, was located at Hinsdale Street between Liberty and Glenmore.
 The center portion was built in 1878 with additions in 1900 and 1906.
 The "new" P.S.
 63 on the right was built back to back to the old, facing Williams Avenue, in 1926.
 The old building became an annex to Thomas Jefferson High School.
 I do not have a date on demolition.
 The view is north in that shot.
 My mother attended P.S.
 63.

-Judith Berlowitz sent in this image, believed to include her mother-in-law Clair Mantel.
-It would date to about 1914, placing it in the original Hinsdale Street building.
+Judith Berlowitz sent in thess images, believed to include her mother-in-law Clara Mantel.
+The first would date to about 1914, and the second to 1909, placing them in the original Hinsdale Street building.

 |P.S.
 63, 1938|